Vijayakumar (Malayalam actor)

 Vijayakumar is an Indian actor who works in Malayalam-language films.
-He is known for his roles in supporting and negative roles and also known as "Cheating Star" in Malayalam cinema.
+He is known for his roles in supporting and negative roles in Malayalam cinema.

 Personal life

 Vijayakumar's father was a film producer who produced Malayalam-language films.
-He pursued a bachelors in economics at the Mahatma Gandhi College in Thiruvananthapuram.
+He pursued a bachelor's degree in economics at the Mahatma Gandhi College in Thiruvananthapuram.

 Vijayakumar was married to Binu Daniel.
 The couple later got divorced.
 They have two daughters, including actress Arthana Binu.
 Arthana debuted as an actress in the 2016 film Mudhugauv alongside Gokul Suresh, son of actor Suresh Gopi.
 In July 2023, his daughter posted a video of the actor allegedly trespassing into his ex-wife's property.